An Introduction to NTFS

 NOTE: The locations for the $MFT and $MFTMirr (or "Mft2") files as described in all three of the NTFS Era Layouts above are for partitions and volumes that have not been altered by 3rd-party partition or defragmenting tools (a worthwhile third-party tool can in fact move the location of both these files), nor by the Windows OS itself (Vista or later); which has limited Shrink and Expand capabilities: Windows can "Shrink" NTFS volumes to the point where Mft2 ($MFTMirr file), or in the case of an Era 3 volume, the $MFT file, end up being at the end of a volume, since the Microsoft Shrink feature cannot move either one of these files from their original location.
 It may be true that Windows Shrink will not move some or all of the other NTFS metafiles as well.
 Thus, the reason Era 2 partitions, with the $MFTMirr file located in the middle of the volume, cannot be shrunk by Windows Disk Management more than about half (1/2) of their original size!

 The most important file within an NTFS partition (apart from any code which helps an operating system manage it) is the $MFT (Master File Table).
 Why?
-Because it's basically the master index to the location and size of every other file within the whole volume.
+Because it's basically the master index to the location and size of every file within the whole volume; including the MFT itself.
 In fact, it's so important, there's a backup copy of the MFT's most important records called the $MFTMirr file.
 (Note that $MFTMirr is not a complete backup copy of the $MFT file!
 In fact, it contains only the $MFT, $MFTMirr, $LogFile and $Volume entries; which are the first 4 records of the MFT.)

-Note: Each normal file record inside an MFT file, including an entry for the $MFT file itself; which is always the first record (ID # 0), begins with the header: FILE at offsets 00 - 03.
-And the ID # of the entry is found at offsets 0x2C through 0x2F.
+Note: Each normal file record inside an MFT file, including an entry for the $MFT file itself; which is always the first record (ID # 0), begins with the header: FILE at offsets 0x00 - 0x03.
+(And for any NTFS created by Windows XP or later, the ID # of the entry is found at offsets 0x2C through 0x2F.)

 The first 16 records of every NTFS Volume's MFT (Master File Table) are always reserved for the same metafiles and the Root Directory, and are always found in this order: